 FTC Final Guides governing endorsements and testimonials

 On October 5 America's Federal Trade Commission (FTC) published the final version of the guides that govern endorsements and testimonials in the US.
-Bloggers were concerned that the new regulations clamped down on free speech and could result in bloggers or those who use social media to endorse a product could be hit with a hefty fine for non-disclosure.
+Bloggers were concerned that the new regulations clamped down on free speech, and could result in bloggers - or those who use social media to endorse a product - being hit with a hefty fine for non-disclosure.
 There was also concern in the blogs that the guidelines were overly vague and could easily lead to misinterpretation.
-The FTC's guide specifically detailed the way in which bloggers and social media users will have to disclose any form of monetary payment or on non-cash kickbacks (such as free products) in connection with their endorsements.
+The FTC's guide specifically detailed the way in which bloggers and social media users will have to disclose any form of monetary payment or non-cash kickbacks (such as free products) in connection with their endorsements.

 For months bloggers located outside of the US have been begging Amazon (or any other eReader maker) to launch their products throughout the international market.
 On October 7 Amazon finally acquiesced to the requests, announcing the "Kindle with U.S. and International Wireless".
 The device will be available to people in over 100 countries worldwide, with releases in further countries (such as Canada) planned for the future.
 The onboard 3G connection provided by American carrier AT&T will enable users to purchase and download digital copies of books, magazines, comics and newspapers while they are in the US and overseas.
 The international version of the Kindle 2 eReader will start shipping on October 19 and will be priced at $279.
 Bloggers are rumouring that Amazon will also bring their high-end Kindle DX to the international market sometime in 2010.